Alena Buyx

 Alena Michaela Buyx (['aleːna mɪçaˈʔeːla ˈbʏks]; born 29 September 1977) is a German medical ethicist.
-She has been president of the German Ethics Council since 2020.
+She was the Chair of the German Ethics Council from 2020 until April 2024.

+Early life and education

+Buyx studied medicine, philosophy and sociology at the University of Münster, the University of York and the University College London from 1997, and earned a PhD.

 Career

-Buyx studied medicine, philosophy and sociology at the University of Münster, the University of York and the University College London from 1997, and earned a PhD.
-From 2009 to 2012 she served as an associate director of the Nuffield Council on Bioethics.
+From 2009 to 2012 Buyx served as an associate director of the Nuffield Council on Bioethics.
 She completed her habilitation in Münster in 2013.
 From 2012 to 2014 she headed the DFG-Emmy Noether group "Bioethics and Political Philosophy" at the University of Münster and was a senior research fellow in public policy at the University College London until 2015.

 Buyx became professor of medical ethics at the University of Kiel in 2014.
 In 2016, she was appointed as a member of the German Ethics Council and became its president in 2020.
 In 2018, she became professor of ethics in medicine and health technologies at the Technical University of Munich.
 In 2020, she was elected as a member of the German National Academy of Sciences Leopoldina.

+Reception

+In the course of the COVID-19 pandemic, Buyx came under criticism for advocating measures such as the widespread 2G rule and a vaccination mandate without questioning them critically.
+Critics accused her of acting too close to the government and of not representing sufficiently independent positions.
+Furthermore, emails were published documenting her close exchange with the then Federal Minister of Health Jens Spahn, in which she asked for instructions.
+This further fueled the debate about her independence.
+In one email, she wrote to Spahn: “To discuss your suggestions and any other questions that may arise in a personal conversation and to learn more precisely what wishes and ideas you have for our work.”